arvin1367/3-D-Deformation-Inversion/README.md

 <img width="416" alt="image" src="https://github.com/arvin1367/3-D-Deformation-Inversion/blob/3DDI/dem.png">

 ## update
-We have updated the APF constraints used for the 3D solution of landslides. for example： obj_arvin=myPreprocess(dirc,'insar','apf'); or obj_arvin=myPreprocess(dirc,'insar','spf');
+We have updated the APF constraints used for the 3D solution of landslides.
+Under the constraint of APF, it is necessary to input a aspect file to supporting_documents.for example： obj_arvin=myPreprocess(dirc,'insar','apf'); or obj_arvin=myPreprocess(dirc,'insar','spf');

 ## What is this repository for?